Varshamishra56/PRODIGY_TrackCode_TaskNumber/README.md

 # PRODIGY_TrackCode_TaskNumber
-These are the Machine Learning projects which are made for practice.
+These are the Machine Learning projects which are made for the Prodigy Internship .